This page uses javascript to help render elements, if you have problems please enable javascript.

 Submit your paper either to the American Studies Office (GH-313), or by emailing it to AmericanPapersCSUF@gmail.com.
 If submitting a hard copy to the American Studies Office, please mark your submission "Professor Alison Kanosky: American Papers."
 If emailing a copy, you should submit the paper and cover sheet as two separate Microsoft Word files.
 The subject heading of the email should say "American Papers Submission."

-The submission deadline is typically the first week of June.
+The submission deadline is typically in early to mid June.

 Authors will receive a letter notifying them of the Editorial Board's decision in August.
 Accepted essays must be revised and resubmitted in electronic format at the beginning of the following fall semester.